stathissideris/trinket/README.md

 - [ ] BUG: <d> doesn't work as expected in table cells
 - [ ] reinstate grid padding
 - [ ] Test slow lazy sequences
+- [ ] BUG: don't scroll down from last element of list of maps if there is nothing to scroll to

 ## REPL workflows